 When it comes to design and leading industries, we like to think it’s the amazing that wins the day.
-But there are great examples from the history of invention, and design, that point in the other direction.
+But there are great examples from that point in the other direction.

-Sometimes the simple, cheap and reliable, if you can pull it off, is what the market and your customers, truly need.
+Sometimes the simple, cheap and reliable, if you can pull it off, is what the market and customers truly need.
 If I asked you what is the greatest selling powered vehicle of all time, what would you say?

 I doubt you’d think it was this: the Honda Super Cub motorcycle.
-It has sold 60 million units (according to Honda at least), and has had the same basic design for 50 years.
+It sold 100 million units in 2017 (according to Honda at least), and has had the same basic design for 50 years.
 It’s durable, affordable and easy to fix.

 While I’d never suggest the best selling design equates to being the best, it certainly puts it in the running.
 I believe if people studied why unexpectedly successful designs, like the Super Cub or the AK47, they’d understand what people actually need and how to make it (See Good beats Innovative, on BusinessWeek)